Klick's psychedelic endgame in noman's land

-A young man, Kid (Marquard Bohm - "Ali: Fear Eats the Soul", "The American Soldier", "Karl May" a.o.) stumbles through the Mexican Sierra, shot and half bled to death, carrying a suitcase containing the loot from a bank robbery.
+A young man, Kid (Marquard Bohm - Ali in FEAR EATS THE SOUL, THE AMERICAN SOLDIER, KARL MAY a. o.) stumbles through the Mexican Sierra, shot and half bled to death, carrying a suitcase containing the loot from a bank robbery.

 As Dump realizes what's in the suitcase, he tries to come up with a plan to get rid of its owner.

-With a soundtrack by legendary Krautrock band THE CAN
+With a soundtrack by legendary Krautrock band CAN (included on the DVD!).

 Awards and Festivals

 - Bundesfilmpreis in Gold 1971 - Bester Regisseur